 Abstract

-Animal pollination is mediated by floral morphological structures and the ability of animal pollen vectors to exploit these structures, with important implications for persistence of natural plant populations and economically, mass-flowering crops.
+Animal pollination is mediated by both floral morphological structures and animal pollen vector traits, with important implications for persistence of natural plant populations and economically, mass-flowering crops.

-Compositional differences in pollination services may be mediated not only by trait matching (i.e. the concordance between plant and animal functional traits) as well as preferential interactions of certain species such as through priority effects, here the influence of the initial visit.
+Compositional differences in pollination services may be mediated not only by trait matching (i.e. the concordance between plant and animal functional traits) in floral visitation sequences but also preferential interactions of certain species, such as through priority effects, here the influence of the initial visit.

 We measured floral visitation sequences (1-20 visits) of either single-species (Apis mellifera or Tetragonula carbonaria) or mixed-compositional visits and resultant fruit weight in two mass-flowering crops, blueberry (Vaccinium corymbosum) and raspberry (Rubus idealis).

-We used linear-mixed models to relate patterns in floral visitation sequences to fruit quality.
+We used linear-mixed models to relate the length and composition of floral visitation sequences to fruit quality.
+Further, we examined the influence of priority effecst using the species identity and visit duration of initial visits on fruit weight.

 Blueberry and raspberry demonstrate crop-specific relationships between floral visitation and fruit weight.
-Increased visitation of honeybees resulted in greater fruit weight for blueberry, whereas mixed and stingless bee visits resulted in greater fruit weight in raspberry.
+Increased visitation by honeybees resulted in greater fruit weight for blueberry, whereas mixed and stingless bee visits resulted in greater fruit weight in raspberry.

-Species identity of the initial visit in mixed-compositional visits was more important in examining patterns of fruit weight in blueberry, whereas in raspberry, the duration of the initial visit had an additive effect on fruit weight, potentially due to floral differences in floral morphology.
+Species identity of the initial visit in mixed-compositional visits was more important in examining patterns of fruit weight in blueberry, where stingless bee visited initially, there was significantly greater fruit weight.
+In raspberry, the duration of the initial visit, irrepsecitvef of species, had an additive effect along with visitation rate on fruit weight.

 Pollination and plant reproductive success represent the cumulative influence of a pollinator community interacting with a given plant species.
 Crop-specific trends, as well as the presence of priority effects in floral visitation sequences, highlight the benefits of increased biodiversity for multiple crops grown in the same environment.